Dimming lights without a dimmer is possible. It’s easy, fast, and very affordable.

 Kelvin is just the degree number that everything is measured in for color temperatures.

-The above light bulb setting is soft white which is what we’ve been used to with incandescent lighting for the longest time.
+The above light bulb setting is a soft white, which is what we’ve been used to with incandescent lighting for the longest time.

-You can definitely see the bluish light if you compare to the former one that is the warmer soft white kind of a more yellowish light.
+You can definitely see the bluish light if you compare to the former one, which is the warmer soft white kind of more yellowish light.

 You can make the light bulb less bright – Night light mode

 This also has one more setting, the third setting is 2200 Kelvin and it also dims the light down to about 15% brightness.